fmalina/revisions-blocl/activism/inequalityand1.md

 as they do today back in 1937.

-It is because of the growing divide between the 1 per cent and the 99 per cent that those at the bottom of the 1 per cent don’t often look down.
+It is because of the growing divide between the 1 per cent and the 99 per cent that those at the bottom of the 1 per cent don't often look down.
 A financial chasm is opening up between them and the best-off of the rest – the best-off of the 99 per cent.